digama0/mm0/mm0-hs/mm1.md

 * `(eval-string s1 ... sn)` will elaborate expressions `s1` ... `sn` as type `string`, assuming the string preamble has been set up (see the spec for [`output string`](https://github.com/digama0/mm0/blob/master/mm0-hs/README.md#string-io)), returning a string containing the result of evaluating the string expressions.
 This has exactly the same effect as `output string: s1 ... sn;`, except the string is returned to the caller instead of output by the verifier.

+* `axiom-sets` is not a defined value, but the documentation generator will look for a global definition by this name.
+It should be assigned to an atom map, where each key is the identifier of an axiom set and the value is a list `("doc" ax1 ax2 ... axn)`, where `"doc"` is a short description of the axiom set and `ax1 ... axn` are the axioms in the set.

+  The interpretation of these sets is that in the "Axiom Use" section of a theorem, if the theorem uses one or more axioms from the set then all axioms in the set will be grouped under this set as heading.
+(The detailed breakdown of axioms used in the set is hidden by default but can still be displayed.)

 Compilation
 ===